-- Public Access for RTP funded projects must be maintained for the period identified in the NYS Master Contract for Grants. - For equipment purchased with RTP funds, an equipment certification must be completed at least once every 2 years for the period identified in the NYS Master Contract for Grants. - Trade-In restrictions apply to any equipment purchased with RTP funds.
-Information regarding disposition of equipment is found at 2 CFR 200.31332.
+- Public Access for RTP funded projects must be maintained for the period identified in the State of New York Contract for Grants. - For equipment purchased with RTP funds, an equipment certification must be completed at least once every 2 years for the period identified in the State of New York Contract for Grants. - Trade-In restrictions apply to any equipment purchased with RTP funds.
+Information regarding disposition of equipment is found at 2 CFR 200.313.
 Project Sponsors must notify OPRHP and receive disposition instructions from FHWA prior to the re-sale, trade-in, or disposition of equipment purchased with FHWA RTP funding.